spack/spack/lib/spack/docs/packaging_guide.rst

        """Validate a detected spec.
 Raise an exception if validation fails."""

-This method receives a detected spec along with its extra attributes and must raise an exception if the spec is considered invalid.
-In that case the spec will be discarded from the list of the ones detected and the exception message will be logged as the reason for discarding it.
+This method receives a detected spec along with its extra attributes and must raise an exception of any type if the spec is considered invalid.
+In that case the spec will be discarded and the exception message will be logged as the reason for discarding it.

 .. _determine_spec_details: